Chalkbeat/dailygraphics-next/readme.rst

 * ``--disable-headless`` - Show the Chrome window when capturing fallback images, which can help on some computers
 * ``--target`` - Choose between "stage" and "live" (default of "live") for deployment to S3
 * ``--deployTo`` - Override the ``deployTo`` config.json option (see [Deployment](#deployment), below)
+* ``--offline`` - Disables the authorization check against Google.
+Graphics that have Sheets or Docs listed in their manifest will still request those, but the server will not require a constant connection, and it should be possible to work completely offline for graphics that only rely on CSV.

 Due to the way NPM scripts work, flags must be passed after a ``--`` separator.
 For example, running the rig on port 7777 would look like ``npm start -- --port 7777``.